didiersmith/steve/chapters/the-weapons-development-program.md

 "Sure," Xavier responded.
 "Happy to have you on board."

+---

-"Get rid of them," Vincent advised.
+Shortly thereafter, Vincent took Xavier aside.
+"Get rid of them," he advised.
 "Statists are bad news."

 "I can't!"
 Xavier objected.
 "Firstly, their boat's drifted off.
 But more importantly, that's no way to treat anyone!
 They're just normal people like us, dad!"